DreamofLondon/HelloWorld/README.md

 Hello everyone :)
 It is a little difficult to use at the begining.
-this line is write by SnowingBlow.
+this line is wrote by SnowingBlow.